69MichelleDB/ToNCodes/README.md

 ## Notes
 This current version was made under `Python 3.10.12`.
 If you want to run it [you can download the latest standalone release](https://github.com/69MichelleDB/ToNCodes/releases/latest) or if you have python installed you can clone the project and run `ToNCodes.py`.

-**This next section is only if you want to run the python code.**
+**This next section is only if you want to run the python code instead of the binary.**

 The project requires `tkinter` and `xclip` (only if you're on linux, xclip is not needed on Windows).
 On most Linux distributions, you can install it via package manager.

-Debian Ubuntu systems:
+Debian systems:
 ```bash
 sudo apt-get install python3-tk xclip
 ```